Private, In-Home Tutoring in Alton, Illinois

-SchoolTutoring Academy’s tutoring programs for Alton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Alton, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The district strives to provide a positive environment for students and faculty which facilitates learning through clearly-defined goals, assessments, and support services to provide below level, on level, and above level students with increased academic opportunities and/or interventions for at-risk students in order to increase achievement levels.
 The curriculum aligns with Illinois Common Core Learning Standards in reading and math by utilizing performance indicators and assessment data.